niuworld/LIBSVM-for-classifying-ECG-signal/README.md

 I am doing a research to classify the heart beat using SVM.
 My database is from [MITBIH ARRYTHMIA](http://physionet.org/physiobank/database/mitdb/).

+The LIBSVM is from [Chih-Chung Chang and Chih-Jen Lin](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
+Great thanks to them!

 fr.get.train.data.from.MIT.BIH.m is to get heart beat from MITBIH DATABSE.
 It ouput include the label and feature.

 fr.ecg.bandpass.filter.m is a function that help filter the signal.